earlbellinger/Lane-Emden/README.md

 Developed for the exercise sessions of Advanced Stellar Evolution, Aarhus University.

-(Notebook must be downloaded and ran locally to use interactive features.)
+(Notebook must be downloaded and ran locally using Python3 to use interactive features.)